kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 The overall analysis focuses on Istio behavior and resource consumption under different setups.
 In **Scenario 3** and **Scenario 4**, there's additional focus on Kubernetes components.
 ### Scenario 1

-Following picture shown call execution summary (from client perspective) of test cluster with istio sampling rate 1% setup.
+Fig. 1 shown call execution summary (from client perspective) of test cluster with istio sampling rate 1% setup.
 Success rate of call execution is 100% and average response time is around **400ms.**

 | ![Call execution summary](../assets/istio-1per-call-summary.jpg) |